wp-plugins/job-manager/readme.txt

 For a full description of how to use the application form customization features, please read [this page in the documentation](http://code.google.com/p/wordpress-job-manager/wiki/CustomApplicationForm).

+= DOCX files don't download properly =

+Apache's `mod_mime_magic` doesn't recognise docx file type properly, and older versions of Apache don't have docx in their mime.types file.
+You should update your copy of Apache to something more recent, or (if you're unable to update or turn off `mod_mime_magic`) create a .htaccess file as [described here](http://www.webdeveloper.com/forum/showpost.php?p=898935&postcount=2).

+= I can't upload DOC files in WordPress MU =

+In your WordPress MU admin, go to Site Admin->Options.
+Update the "Upload File Types" option to include the various extensions (doc, docx, pdf, odt) that people are likely to upload their resume with.

 == Other Plugin Support ==

-The Job Manager supports added functionality when other plugins are installed.
+Job Manager supports added functionality when other plugins are installed.
 If you think your plugin could add some functionality to Job Manager, please [submit a feature request](http://code.google.com/p/wordpress-job-manager/issues/list).

 = Google XML Sitemaps =